Frequently asked questions

 Can I hold a raffle and could you supply prizes?

-Can I have some Charity merchandise to sell at my event?
+Can I have some charity merchandise to sell at my event?

-Can I have some Charity merchandise to sell at my event?
+Can I have some charity merchandise to sell at my event?

 My company would like to get involved in fundraising.
 What do I need to do?